RESUME

 Education

-BA cum laude, Smith College, Northampton, Mass.
+BA cum laude, Smith College, Northampton, MA.